 Payment for trip: Once you find your vehicle, you need to pay full amount directly to the driver or some other middle-man there.

 Sitting arrangement: It may be scary surprise for you.
 Yes, whether it is Sumo, Bolero or Max, it accommodate 10 passengers excluding driver and that’s really intimidating truth.
-Some of my co-passengers were unaware of this fact, so it should be clear BEFORE you book your SHARED trip.
+Some of my co-passengers were unaware of this fact, so it should be clear BEFORE you book your SHARED tour.

 Luckily, during our trip we were only 8 ( A family of 4, 1 couple and 1 more solo like me).

-Main attractions of North Sikkim Trip
+Main attractions of North Sikkim trip

 Our trip started around 12:00, just after few minutes we crossed ‘Bakthang Fall‘ a small but well maintained waterfall.
 This waterfall is also one of the local sightseeing point so you can see lots of crowd here.

 NH-310A is the main highway for going to North Sikkim but due to land slide and road blockage we moved on other route.
 This route has a small but beautiful waterfall named as ‘Butterfly Fall‘.
 We stopped there for few minutes for taking snaps and primarily to straighten our back.

 After another half an hour we reached to the bank of Teesta river, then Teesta remained with us up to Mangan.
 After the Teesta, it was turn of Lachung river to accompany us.